Table of Contents

 Pulse rate = Number of pulses / time

-biological dose of 0.5 sievert/year
+the biological dose is 0.5 sievert/year.

 - For individuals who only occasionally come into contact with ionizing

 radiation, 1/10 of the value.

 A radioactive nucleus usually forms again upon the decay of another radioactive nucleus.
 Natural decay chains form because the decay products are similarly radioactive.
 These decay chains lead to stable lead isotopes that do not decay further.
 In addition to decay chains, many other forms of natural radioactive decay exist.